-The "PRL Type" categories that exist at Gabreski ANGB are categories 1, 3, 4, 5, 6, 7 and OBM.
+Not all of the "PRL Type" categories are represented for the Hancock ANGB as the PRLs fall into Categories 1, 2, 3, 4, 6, and OBM.
 These CSM categories/release mechanisms have been used to determine where and how the samples should be located/collected (e.g. a surface soil sample provides limited value when the release was from a subsurface storm-water sewer).
 This sampling approach also ensures consistent and accurate development of an initial CSM for each PRL because data are collected at the most critical locations.
 This initial CSM would then inform and guide proposed sampling for the RI, if warranted.

-The sampling approach at Gabreski ANGB includes the following:
+The general sampling approach at Hancock ANGB includes the following:

-- Soils Two soil samples will be collected at each boring location, one from the surface (0-1 feet bgs) and one subsurface soil sample from the 4-5 foot bgs interval or at the elevation equivalent to the bottom elevation of a relevant appurtenance (such as a underground storm water pipe or oil water separator) not to exceed 10 feet bgs.
+• Soils - Two soil samples will be collected at each boring location, one from the surface (0-1 feet bgs) and one subsurface soil sample from the 4-5 foot bgs interval or at the elevation equivalent to the bottom elevation of a relevant appurtenance (such as a underground storm water pipe or oil water separator) not to exceed 10 feet bgs.
 Borings will be located in the most likely impacted area that is not paved.
 At the request of the ANG, borings will generally not be placed in concrete/paved areas unless the concrete/paved area is compromised (i.e. cracked) due to wear or age.
 Therefore, borings will be placed in the unpaved areas that collect the most volume of surface water sheet-flow from the paved areas.
-In some but not all PRLs, a boring used for collection of soil samples will be converted into a permanent monitoring well.
-Otherwise, a separate boring location will be used to advance the completion of the permanent monitoring well without soil sampling other than typical field screening using a photoionization device (PID). - Groundwater Monitoring Wells Existing monitoring wells will be used where possible.
-Review of the construction materials will be conducted to ensure that they are PFAS-free.
-Unless specifically stated, all monitoring wells installed as part of this SI will be permanent.
-Installation of permanent monitoring wells provides the ANG with the opportunity to resample the well as part of the RI phase, if applicable. - Sediment and Surface Water For drainage ditches, three or more (depending upon the length of the ditch) co-located sediment and surface water samples will be collected spaced apart at locations biased towards areas most likely to be impacted from PFAS containing runoff, such as discharges to the ditch from other drainage areas.
+In some but not all PRLs, a boring used for collection of soil samples will be used to advance the completion of the permanent monitoring well without soil sampling other than typical field screening using a photoionization device (PID).

+- Groundwater Monitoring Wells -Unless specifically stated, all monitoring wells installed as part of this SI will be permanent.
+Installation of permanent monitoring wells provides the ANG with the opportunity to resample the well as part of the RI phase, if applicable. - Sediment and Surface Water For drainage ditches, three or more (depending upon the length of the ditch) co-located sediment and surface water samples will be collected spaced apart at locations biased towards areas most likely to be impacted from PFC containing runoff, such as discharges to the ditch from other drainage areas.
 At least one sediment/surface water collection point will be placed in the most downstream location prior to exiting the installation.
 Similarly, one sediment and surface water sample will be collected from each outfall PRL.